-The JavaScript assignment must be submitted electronically via the online Dropbox tool.
+The individual assignments must be submitted electronically via the online Dropbox tool.
 When submitting your assignment using the Dropbox tool, do not leave the page until your assignment has successfully uploaded.
 To verify that your submission was complete, you can view the submission history immediately after the upload to see which files uploaded successfully.
 The system will also email you a receipt.
 Save this email receipt as poof of submission.
-Please note that the Access assignment is submitted to MyITLab.